VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 Lifecycle related bugs are tricky, you won't see them if you just work with the app.
 But users are different:
-they use app laying down on sofa, turning from side to side, causing configuration change because of rotation;
+they use app laying down on a sofa, turning from side to side, causing configuration change because of rotation;
 their phones run out of battery, causing configuration change because of night node.
-Knowledge that you get in this article is a powerful weapon in you hand against Lifecycle related bugs.
+The knowledge that you get in this article is a powerful weapon in your hand against Lifecycle related bugs.
 Don't let them reach your users, good luck!